 - Concurrent somatostatin analogues are allowed provided that patients

-- Have been on stable doses for 8 weeks and
+- Have been on a stable dose for 8 weeks and

 - Have documented disease progression on that dose

 - Chemoembolization is allowed if ≥ 4 weeks from study entry.
 There are 2 possible scenarios:

 - If patient has hepatic disease only: they need to have progressed in the liver since chemoembolization and have measurable disease by RECIST 1.1 in order to be eligible.

 - If patient has hepatic and extrahepatic disease: they will need to have progressed inside OR outside the liver and have measureable disease by RECIST 1.1 in order to be eligible.

 - Absolute neutrophil count >= 1,500/mm3